thebrownbreadtoast/thebrownbreadtoast/README.md

 ### Hi there, I am Akshay Dadwal

-I am a Software Engineer working with a [FinTech](https://renewbuy.com) based out of Gurgaon for past two years.
+I am a Software Engineer working with a [FinTech](https://renewbuy.com) based out of Gurgaon since Aug'18.

-I have been developing backend for web applications with Python using Django and Flask, and some of the JS, HTML and CSS at client side.
+Using Python, JS and various RDBMS as primary tech-stack.

-Also, building Cloud solutions with AWS, you can read more about me [here](https://dadwalakshay.github.io).
+Also, building Cloud solutions on AWS, you can read more about me [here](https://dadwalakshay.github.io).